dopey2/math-x-js/packages/docs/docs/getting-started/concept.md

 - **@math-x-ts/core**
 - **@math-x-ts/parser**

 The goal of this section is to cover the features of those packages.
-But before digging in lets see how a computer program solve mathematical expressions.

 ## Syntax tree

 To easily manipulate mathematical expression, the expressions must be organized in a certain way.